 Surge Protected Power Strip

-This type protects appliances like a smart thermostat when you plug into the strip from power fluctuation hits, so buying enough strips to fit all devices is important.
-Take care when purchasing surge protected power strips as it is not all that offer protection.
-Find UL-listed protectors that heed manufacturer instructions on time to replace them and specifically written surge protection or suppression.
-Many have a similar design, but they only have additional outlets without protection.
-Know that strips do not last forever, so determine the replacement date and replace before then rather than deal with smart thermostat repairs because of inefficiency.
+This type protects appliances like a smart thermostat when you plug them into the strip.
+When a power fluctuation hits, your devices are not at risk of damage.
+Buying enough strips to fit all devices is important.
+Be careful when buying surge protected power strips.
+Not all power strips offer surge protection.
+Find UL-listed protectors.
+Follow the manufacturer instructions and replace them on time.
+Make sure to replace them with ones that offer surge protection or suppression.
+Many have a similar design, but they only add outlets without protection.
+Know that strips do not last forever.
+Know the replacement date and replace before then.
+You don't want to deal with smart thermostat repairs because of inefficiency.

 Whole House Surge Protection

-A whole-home surge protector provides the best complete protection for smart thermostat and all devices in a house.
+A whole-home surge protector provides the best protection for all devices in a house.
+This includes your smart thermostat.
 They are best for areas where power surges or lightning strikes are frequent.
-Whole house protection devices should be installed on the electric panel between a power meter and breaker box.
-A whole house surge protector functions like a pressure relief valve by blocking or diverting excess current safely to the ground and protecting all appliances, including a smart thermostat.
+Whole house protection devices should be on the electric panel.
+It is best if it is between a power meter and breaker box.
+A whole house surge protector functions like a pressure relief valve.
+It blocks or diverts extra current to the ground.
+This helps to protect all appliances, including a smart thermostat.

 Can Homeowners Install A Surge Protector?

 We all can install surge protected power strips.
-However, installing a whole-house surge protector is a job that requires the skills of a professional electrician with an eye for detail.
-A professional electrician ensures proper grounding of a home because your surge protection system will not protect your smart thermostat and other devices adequately.
-The installation is a professional endeavor because of the electrical dangers, but a skilled electrician takes around 2 hours.
-The protection offered during a single power surge is enough to pay back for the investment considering the expensive cost of a smart thermostat and other devices.
+Installing a whole-house surge protector requires a professional electrician.
+A professional electrician ensures proper grounding of a home.
+Your surge protection system will not protect your smart thermostat if this is not done.
+The installation needs a professional because of the electrical dangers.
+Keep in mind that a skilled electrician takes about 2 hours to finish the job.
+The protection offered during a single power surge is enough to pay back for the investment.
+COnsider how expensive it would be to buy a new smart thermostat and other devices.

 Call Us Today

-when you need HVAC professional and electrical systems installation, repair, and service.
-Our team works round the clock.
+!
+Our HVAC professional can help with electrical systems installation, repair, and service.
+Our team works round the clock for you.